AccelQuasarDragon/pyinstallerpaths/README.md

 * Mac specific problem: unix executable works for .app is prevented from looking at network folders (since getcwd is /)
 * Reminder that you can also look inside .app files on Mac
 * what is bad: os.getcwd gets root folder if you are running from .app on Mac!
-* WHAT, getcwd on pyinstaller .app on mac is / which is the root folder
+* getcwd on pyinstaller .app on mac is / which is the root folder
 * but getcwd on pyinstaller which is a unix executable is user folder
 * so u can't use getcwd on .app
-* One last note: __file__ and os.path.dirname(__file__)

 ### TL:DR:
 * there are THREE ways to run a python file,
 	* #1: from terminal/ide
 	* #2: as exe from PyInstaller
 	* #3: On Mac, you are given two options: as a unix executable or a .app file
-* You must be wary that os.getcwd changes in your terminal depending on your *terminal cwd.
-In PyInstaller, os.getcwd changes.
+* You must be wary that os.getcwd changes in your terminal depending on your terminal cwd.
+* In PyInstaller, os.getcwd changes.
 	* on Windows it is your exe folder.
 On Mac it is your user folder (as a unix *executable) or root / folder (as an .app).
 * There are FIVE locations to look in for a file:
 	* #1: sys.path
 	* #2: os.getcwd
 	* #3: sys.executable
-	* #4: sys._MEIPASS IF made with PyInstaller
+	* #4: sys._MEIPASS if made with PyInstaller
 	* #5: __file__/ os.path.dirname(__file__)
 * If you want a decent solution, look through all 5 paths using rglob.
 * If you want a fast solution, just add sys._MEIPASS to sys.path.
+But becareful!
-But becareful! * the _MEIPASS folder is a temp folder, and will not persist betweenruns.
+	* the _MEIPASS folder is a temp folder, and will not persist betweenruns.